50 most common firefighter interview questions

-1) Without using the word orange, describe an orange.
+- Without using the word orange, describe an orange.

-2) A paper clip is placed in front of the candidate.
+- A paper clip is placed in front of the candidate.
 The candidate is asked to give as many uses for the paperclip that they can think of.

 If you have any questions you have been asked, and would like to add them to this list, please e-mail them to email@example.com.

 The comments below are member-generated and do not necessarily reflect the opinions of FireRescue1.com or its staff.
 If you cannot see comments, try disabling privacy and ad blocking plugins in your browser.
 All comments must comply with our Member Commenting Policy.

 FireRescue1 top 5